brimdata/brimcap/docs/Custom-Brimcap-Config.md

 create a new pool and import the data for a sample pcap.

 ```
-$ export PATH="/opt/Brim/resources/app.asar.unpacked/zdeps:$PATH"
+$ export PATH="/opt/Zui/resources/app.asar.unpacked/zdeps:$PATH"
 $ zed create testpool2
 $ zed use testpool2
 $ brimcap analyze -config nfdump.yml sample.pcap | zed load -
 ```

-Our pool is now ready to be queried in Brim.
+Our pool is now ready to be queried in Zui.

 ![NetFlow Pool](media/NetFlow-Pool.png)